Code-Institute-Submissions/MikeR94-CI-Project-Portfolio-2/README.md

 # Personal Development
 Creating this project was incredibly fun, challenging and also very rewarding in terms of educating myself further.
 I encountered so many things that forced me out of my comfort zone, making me spend hours scratching my head and then eventually, after persisting and approaching problems at different angles, I was able to solve these problems.
 I've learnt that sometimes it helps to just take a step back, clear your mind and attack the problem from the very beginning.
 Sometimes when your deep within the zone and have written hundreds of lines of code and all of a sudden something breaks, don't get frustrated, these things happen.
 Retrace your steps and try to identify the point of failure.
 Failing to do that, take 5 minutes, get some fresh air, get the notepad out and start breaking everything down from the very beginning to the end.

-When I first saw JavaScript, like anyone, I was overwhelmed but like everyone has been saying, persisting with it, trying different approaches and accepting that it is challenging helps so much and now when I see a large JavaScript file, I don't feel overwhelmed, I start to dissect everything into smaller pieces so I can understand the bigger picture.
+When I first saw JavaScript, like anyone, I was overwhelmed but like everyone has been saying, persisting with it, trying different approaches and accepting that it is challenging helps so much and now when I see a large JavaScript file, I don't feel overwhelmed, I start to dissect everything into smaller pieces, so I can understand the bigger picture.

-Everything I have learnt during this project will help me tremendously throughout my career and I am very grateful for every head scratching bug that I have encountered and I'm yet to encounter.
+Everything I have learnt during this project will help me tremendously throughout my career, and I am very grateful for every head scratching bug that I have encountered and I'm yet to encounter.

 Mike Ralph 2022.